-Leg raises are typically performed while lying on the floor, hanging from a chinup bar, or a raised curve bar.
-Each one provides you with different benefits but all help to increase the strength and definition you see in your lower abdominal muscles.
+Leg raises are typically performed while lying on the floor or hanging from a chin-up bar or raised curve bar.
+Each one provides you with different benefits, but all help to increase the strength and definition you see in your lower abdominal muscles.
 None are easy to perform for beginners or those with under-developed abs.
 It may take several months and many repetitions before you start to see the results.

 Abdominal and Core Muscles

-The lower abdominal muscles are the primary muscle group to benefit from leg raises.
-Hanging leg raises fatigue lower and upper abdominal muscles while floor leg raises primarily benefit the lower abdominals.
+The lower abdominal muscles primarily benefit from leg raises.
+Hanging leg raises fatigue lower and upper abdominal muscles, while floor leg raises target the hard-to-reach lower abs.
 Repetition of both exercises help to increase the strength and definition that you see in your abs and the control that you have over your core muscles.
 Changing the position of your legs from bent to straight shifts the focus of the exercise and addresses different abdominal muscles.

 Lower Back Muscles